rcrowther/django-taxonomy/README.md

 The base is called 'Term' because, well, that's the name (sometimes people use 'Node').
 It's not really a Category because the full structure, a Taxonomy, is a tree of Terms, not a freestanding or otherwise organised set of Categories.
 To vaoid puzzling end users, I suggest you call all public facing display a 'Category'

-An element is any Django object/Model which joins to a Term.
+An element is any Django object/Model attached to a Term.
 The join is usually through a Foreign key.

 ## If you have done this before